Takayama Old Town, the “Little Kyoto” of Japan’s Gifu region.

 Ready to be invisible in Takayama old town?

 Now you’ve uncovered the best Takayama advice from a local, perhaps you’re ready to make the trip!
-Why not compare hotel prices here?
+Why not learn the crucial tips and advice for planning a trip to Japan with all my Japan travel guides and itineraries, or compare hotel prices here?

 Until next time,